ni/measurement-plugin-integration-example-python/src/python_sequencer/README.md

 - `pin_map_methods`: A list of methods related to the client's pinmap.
 - A loop that registers the pinmap for each method.
 Users can modify this file to define their own sequences for the generated clients.

 ### Step 5: Logging Setup

-- To ensure logging functionality across all modules, a custom logging package (`sequence_logger.py`) has been provided as a pre-built wheel package.
+- To ensure logging functionality across all modules, a custom logging package (`sequence_logger`) has been provided as a package.
 - Make sure to install this logging package in your sequence directory by using

  ```bash
  pip install /path/to/sequence_logger-x.x.x-py3-none-any.whl
  ```

-- This enables the `sequence.py` file to import and utilize the logging capabilities correctly.
+- This enables the `sequence-logger` to be imported and utilize the logging capabilities correctly.
 - Once installed, the logging package will initialize the logging configuration for the script, helping capture logs from various operations throughout the sequence.

 ```text